Josorio118/HOMELAB/mistakes-and-lessons.md

 Found this by accident during the baseline test — the existing "Allow VLAN 20 to internet" rule had destination set to `*` (any), which doesn't distinguish LAN subnets from actual internet-bound traffic.
 So it was quietly allowing VLAN 20 → VLAN 10 the whole time, even though nobody intended that.

 Lesson: a rule's description/name doesn't enforce its actual scope.
 If you want a rule to only apply to internet-bound traffic, the destination needs to explicitly exclude local subnets (or use an alias/negation), not just rely on the label matching intent.

+### 8. This switch's firmware is too old for LLDP

+Tried `show lldp config` on the ProCurve and got "Invalid input: lldp" even in config mode, not just a syntax issue, the command doesn't exist at all.
+Checked `show version` and the firmware is dated Oct 2000 (F.01.08).
+LLDP (802.1AB) wasn't ratified until 2005, so there's no version of this switch's software that would ever support it.

+Lesson: check `show version` before assuming a missing command is a syntax problem.
+Sometimes it's a hard hardware/firmware ceiling, not something you can work around with the right syntax.
+LLDP goes on the list of things that need the second (newer) switch.

+### 9. USB dock Ethernet adapters have their own fixed MAC — swapping hosts doesn't change what the switch sees

+Tried to trigger a port security violation by connecting a different device (phone instead of laptop) to the same dock.
+The switch kept showing the same authorized MAC no matter what was plugged into the dock's USB-C port.

+Turns out the dock's Ethernet adapter has its own MAC address baked into its own hardware and it doesn't pass through or relay the connected device's MAC.
+From the switch's perspective, it's always talking to the dock's adapter, not whatever's plugged into it.

+Lesson: to genuinely test device-level network identity (MAC spoofing, port security, etc.), you need to either use a device with native Ethernet, or swap the actual adapter itself; not just what's connected to the adapter.
+Also relatedly: `ifconfig ether` on macOS doesn't work on every adapter; mine (a generic USB dock chipset) rejected every attempt to change its MAC address, with different errors depending on interface state.

+### 10. "Action: None" on ProCurve port security doesn't mean no enforcement

+Assumed that with Action set to None, port security wouldn't actually block anything — figured it'd just log or do nothing at all.
+Tested it by connecting an unauthorized device (different adapter, different MAC) to a locked port.

+The device got no DHCP lease (fell back to a self-assigned 169.254 address), the switch's MAC table for that port never changed, and `show interfaces` showed Intrusion Alert: Yes for that port specifically.
+A live Wireshark capture on the trunk showed zero packets from the device — confirming the block happens right at ingress on the port, before the frame is even forwarded anywhere.

+Lesson: on ProCurve, "Action" controls the response to a violation (port disable, trap, alarm), not whether the violation is actually blocked.
+The blocking is automatic and happens regardless of Action, as long as learn-mode and address-limit are configured.
+Don't assume "Action: None" means "no security," it means "no extra response."